-I have spent all my professional working life within the professional field of education – firstly as a mathematics teacher and advisor in the UK and Africa and then as mathematics educator in three UK Universities.
+I spent all my professional working life within the professional field of education – firstly as a mathematics teacher and advisor in the UK and Africa and then as mathematics educator in three UK Universities.
 More recently I have gravitated to become more rooted within a research environment in the sociology of education especially in the area of social disadvantage.
-Much of my professional work in Higher Education over the past 22 years has been directly related to teacher education, teacher professional development and equity and social justice – most notably within the area of mathematics education.
-Through my direct work with students, teachers and schools, as well as through my work as an external examiner for a number of initial teacher training providers and as a referee for several academic journals, I have developed a broad and eclectic vision of issues in teacher education, and an understanding of structural models for providing an effective context for new teachers to develop their pedagogical expertise.
+Much of my professional work in Higher Education over 25 years has been directly related to teacher education, teacher professional development and equity and social justice – most notably within the area of mathematics education.
+Through my direct work with students, teachers and schools, as well as through my work as an external examiner for a number of initial teacher training providers and as a referee for several academic journals, I have developed a broad and eclectic vision of issues in teacher education, and an understanding of structural models for providing an effective context for new teachers to develop their pedagogical expertise

 Although I began my career within the field of mathematics education, my research activity is located within more generic social research deliberately focussed within a local Nottingham context.
 This has been important for me because of my commitment to research that makes a difference to people’s lives.
 As a result I have built up wide networks with external agencies in the region and now am in the situation of having frequent requests to engage in further research.